MONEI/Shopify-api-node/README.md

 - `timeout` - Optional - The number of milliseconds before the request times out.
 If the request takes longer than `timeout`, it will be aborted.
 Defaults to `60000`, or 1 minute.
+- `maxRetries` - Optional -- The number of times to attempt to make the request to Shopify before giving up.
+Defaults to 0, which means no automatic retries.
+  If set to a value greater than 0, `shopify-api-node` will make up to that many retries. `shopify-api-node` will respect the `Retry-After` header for requests to the REST API, and the throttled cost data for requests to the GraphQL API, and retry the request after that time has elapsed.
+Mutually exclusive with the `autoLimit` option.

 #### Return value